Vek17/TabletopTweaks-Base/README.md

         Prerequisites have been fixed
         Trickster feats removed from selection
-        No longer causes you to lose a caster level Monk
+        No longer causes you to lose a caster level Magus
+        Spell combat now works with abilities that have variants Monk
         Zen Archer
             Perfect Strike now upgrades at level 10